mohae/euchredeck/README.md

 Well, not really, but it will be.

 ##Current Functionality
-Currently implements a generic implementation of the Fisher-Yates shuffle for a deck of cards.
+Currently implements a generic implementation of the Fisher-Yates shuffle for a deck of cards and it deals a euchre hand.

 ##Euchre basics
 Euchre is a trick based, trump card game for four players played with a short deck, 24 cards.
 Players each form a side of a square with opposite sides oof the square being teammates.
 Games are played to 10 points.